We live in an emerging hyper-connected era where people and appliances are online and interact all the time.

 We did a comprehensive review of human-machine networks and have discussed the emergent design and development trends in a paper published in ACM Computing Surveys in 2017.
 Click the link below for an arxiv pre-print.

 The overall objective of HUMANE was to improve public and private services, by uncovering and describing how new configurations of human-machine networks change patterns of interaction, behaviour, trust and sociability, and how public and private services need to fit the specific networks involved.

 HUMANE developed a typology and method for human-machine networks, considering relationships between networked humans and machines such as motivation, reputation, responsibility, privacy and trust.
-The HUMANE typology and method help system designers, practicing human-centred design, design new and successful systems by allowing them to explore the behavioural impacts system configurations are likely to have on its users.
+The HUMANE typology and method help system designers, practising human-centred design, design new and successful systems by allowing them to explore the behavioural impacts system configurations are likely to have on its users.

-We have published a whitepaper on the HUMANE typology and method that can be downloaded for free:
+We have published a white paper on the HUMANE typology and method that can be downloaded for free:

 The HUMANE project developed three policy roadmaps with higher-level policy goals, intended to be implemented by administration bodies and policy makers.

 IT Innovation developed a roadmap for human-machine networks for citizen participation.

 This roadmap focuses on how social media can be used to enable members of the public to engage with elected government representatives and participate directly in the democratic process.
 The citizens' participation roadmap brings to the fore a number of questions around current practices surrounding social media in civic engagement and evidence for ways forward in this sphere.